-Restrictions and additional precautions for use of dicamba in Roundup Ready 2 Xtend soybean are outlined in Table 2I of the MSU Weed Control Guide (E0434) and remember the label must be followed.
+Restrictions and additional precautions for use of dicamba in RR 2 Xtend or XtendFlex soybean are outlined in Table 2I of the MSU Weed Control Guide (E0434) and remember the label must be followed.

-Steps for successful horseweed management in soybean Step 1: Control emerged horseweed prior to planting!!
+Steps for successful horseweed management in soybean

+Step 1: Control emerged horseweed prior to planting!!